-We are living in a time of cyber-crime, and criminals are using personal information, such as your name and Social Security Number, that they have stolen to file false tax returns.
-Criminals use the identifying information they have obtained illegally to file a tax return in your name and claim the refund that rightfully belongs to you.
-The Vermont Department of Taxes has sophisticated systems in place to detect and prevent tax refund fraud.
+Criminals will use stolen personal information, such as your name and Social Security Number, to file false tax returns.
+They use the identifying information they have obtained illegally to file a tax return in your name and claim the refund that rightfully belongs to you.

 Debt Collection Scams

-Persons unauthorized by the Department of Taxes may contact you, usually by telephone or email, and demand immediate payment of tax debt.
-These criminals sometimes pose as employees of the Vermont Department of Taxes, or they may pretend to be an outside collections agency acting on behalf of the Department to collect tax debt.
+Persons who are not authorized by the federal IRS or Vermont Department of Taxes may contact you, usually by telephone or email, and demand immediate payment of tax debt.
+These criminals sometimes pose as employees of the IRS or the Department, or they may pretend to be an outside collections agency acting on behalf of the IRS or Department to collect tax debt.

 Criminals who operate this type of scam are experts in persuasion tactics, often using threats and bullying.
 If you aren’t sure whether a telephone call or email is real or a scam, do the following: